 This is where it is decided what type of rehabilitation is necessary for the minor and the type of probation needed to establish responsibility for the crime committed.
-This process usually takes up to 5 days from the scheduled date of hearing (including holidays and weekends).
-Typically, parents will be notified about the minor's release date by either a court hearing or by the minor's Probation Officer.
+This process usually takes up to five (5) days from the scheduled date of hearing (including holidays and weekends).
+Typically, parents will be notified of the minor's release date by either a court hearing or by the minor's Probation Officer.

-Initially, the minors are provided access to a telephone to make two (2) phone calls limited to their parents and/or legal guardians and an attorney if they have already have one.
+Initially, the minors are provided access to a telephone to make two (2) phone calls limited to their parents and/or legal guardians and an attorney if they already have one.
 Incidentally, they may also call an employer.
-The main purpose for the initial calls is to notify someone of their status and location as required by the law in the juvenile justice system.
+The main purpose of the initial call is to notify someone of their status and location as required by the law in the juvenile justice system.

-All succeeding calls will be limited to outgoing collect calls as well as to the minor's parents and legal guardians only.
+All succeeding calls will be limited to outgoing collect calls to the minor's parents and legal guardians only.
 The minors in custody at the Sacramento County Juvenile Hall have telephones in their living units.
 They are allowed to use the phone only during designated times.

 Each phone call may last up to 10 minutes in time.
 Calls to other relatives are not allowed unless approved by the court.
-This needs application for approval and has no guarantees that it will be granted.
+This needs application for approval, and there are no guarantees that it will be granted.
 If a minor is placed on a disciplinary action, his or her phone privileges might be limited or taken away.

-Generally, to be updated with your child's status while in custody at the Sacramento County Juvenile Hall, keeping in contact with his or her Probation Officer is highly recommended.
-To contact your child's Probation Officer, you may call (916) 876-9301 daily at anytime to discuss whatever concerns you may have about your child.
+Generally, to be updated on your child's status while in custody at the Sacramento County Juvenile Hall, keeping in contact with his or her Probation Officer is highly recommended.
+To contact your child's Probation Officer, you may call (916) 876-9301 daily at any time to discuss whatever concerns you may have about your child.

 NOTE: Make sure the feature to receive collect calls is not blocked from your phone service for calls to get through.
 You can verify this with your local phone service provider when you contact them.